 Why UWE Bristol?

-BA(Hons) Fashion Textiles teaches you about fashion textile design: from designing and manufacturing fabrics through to garments and fashion related products.
+BA(Hons) Fashion Textiles teaches you about Fashion and Textile design: from designing and manufacturing fabrics through to garments and fashion related products.

-Discover the disciplines of fashion design and traditional craftsmanship by making garments, accessories and other fashion products.
-Translate your ideas from 2D to 3D by building your pattern cutting skills throughout the course.
+Discover the disciplines of fashion and textiles through the design and construction of garments, accessories and other fashion products.
+Translate your ideas from 2D to 3D through drawing and building your pattern cutting skills throughout the course.
 Explore and develop concepts using technologies including digital print, digital embroidery and smart textiles.

 Tailor your degree to your creative strengths by specialising in fashion design, textile design or fashion textile futures, allowing you to develop a unique pathway and identify a career path that suits your ambitions.